Table of Contents

 As UPI becomes the preferred payment method among consumers, businesses are also adopting the UPI infrastructure.
 Businesses can use UPI for various payment needs like payment collection from customers, sending money to suppliers and so on.

-However, there are different kinds of VPA in UPI and THAT is exactly what we are discussing in the next section.
+However, there are different kinds of VPA in UPI payment and THAT is exactly what we are discussing in the next section.

 Different kinds of VPA in UPI and their usage